Ensono/amido.github.io/docs/nx/nx_monorepo.md

 | @ensono-stacks/rest-client | Add a rest client to a project in your stacks workspace |
 | [`@ensono-stacks/playwright`](./playwright/plugin-information.md) | Add the playwright testing library and much more to your project! |

-To be added:
+To be added (Dev note, to be removed):
-- Next SSR App
+- Next SSR App?
-- React SSR App
+- React SSR App?
 - NextAuth Azure AD
 - Rest client generator
 - React Azure App Insights